BerryBytes/awsctl/docs/usage/commands.md

 - **Public DNS/IP Access**:
   - The instance **must have a public IPv4 address or public DNS**, unless used via a bastion or SSM tunnel.

+- **VPC Endpoint**:
+  - Create an **Interface VPC Endpoint** for `com.amazonaws.<region>.ec2-instance-connect`
+  - Required if the instance is in a private subnet without internet access, allowing EC2 Instance Connect API calls to AWS securely.

 #### Extras
 - **SOCKS5 Proxy**: